God off the mark

 Rushie on target again

 1982 - Ian Rush scored in the third of five consecutive internationals as Wales beat Norway 1-0 in a European Championships qualifier in Swansea.
-Ex-red Joey Jones also played.
+Ex-red Joey Jones also played, winning his final cap while with Wrexham.
 Mark Lawrenson and future red Michael Robinson both featured as the Republic of Ireland lost 2-1 to the Netherlands in Rotterdam on the same day, while Phil Neal won his fortieth England cap as they drew 2-2 in Denmark in another qualifier.

 Mixed fortunes against the Villains